 Chinese herbal medicine

-Dr. Orenbuch’s training includes additional education in Traditional Chinese Veterinary Medicine (TCVM).
-Oftentimes Chinese herbs can be introduced into a treatment plan to help with a variety of conditions; sometimes, they can supplement or help to reduce or eliminate the need for prescription medications.
-TCVM is gaining more and more recognition by traditional veterinary professionals; a number of veterinary schools such as Colorado State University, Tufts University and the University of Florida, offer acupuncture courses, as well as other TCVM modality tracks.
-In some veterinary medical teaching hospitals such as the University of Florida, TCVM is a clinical service.
+GVR’s veterinarians are trained and experienced in Traditional Chinese Veterinary Medicine (TCVM), which includes use of herbals.
+Oftentimes Chinese herbs can be introduced into a treatment plan to help with a variety of conditions.
+Herbal treatments have supplemented, reduced or eliminated the need for some prescription medications.
+TCVM is increasing in recognition by traditional veterinary professionals and a number of veterinary schools such as Colorado State University, Louisiana State University, Tufts University and the University of Florida now offer acupuncture courses, as well as other TCVM courses for veterinary students

 The buoyancy of water supports and lessons stress on the joints, encourages freer movement and provides a safe environment for exercise.
 Using aquatic therapy allows the injured body part to actively “rest” while the animal maintains—and builds— fitness.
 The warm temperature of the pool also makes it an effective environment for stretching and massage of physically compromised animals.